BrunoMollo/super/README.md

 pnpm add-migration
 ```

-Note: don't create the migration before pulling the latest version of main
+Note: don't create the migration before pulling the latest version of main.